USS Erben: Korean War

 With the expansion of the fleet in the Korean War, Erben was recommissioned 19 May 1951, and sailed from Long Beach, her home port, 27 August for Yokosuka.
 At once she joined the destroyer screen protecting carriers of Task Force 77 from submarine attack.
 In late September and October, she bombarded shore targets in the Songjin-Chongjin area, disrupting enemy communications and supply routes, and on 9 October, rescuing a North Korean fleeing the Communists in a small boat.
 After joining in antisubmarine warfare exercises off Okinawa, she returned to screening duty, rescuing a downed pilot 2 December.
 She accompanied Manchester in a bombardment on Korea's west coast, then sailed to the east coast to provide close fire support for the fighting men ashore.
 She returned to San Diego 21 March 1952 for overhaul, and on 1 November sailed again for duty off Korea.

 In addition to carrying out duties similar to those of her first Korean war tour, Erben visited Taiwan and Hong Kong, and operated with ships of the Royal Navy.
 She returned to San Diego 1 June 1953, and during the remaining 5 years of her active service made four more cruises to the Far East, serving on the Taiwan Patrol and operating with the carriers of the 7th Fleet.
 On 8 June 1957 she went underway for the Far East.
 On 14 June she arrive in Pearl Harbor and remained there until 16 June 1957, where she had some repairs done.
 On 23 June 1957 she arrived at Midway Island and from 29 June to 6 July she was ported in Yokosuka, Japan.
 On 6 July she arrived in Yokohama, Japan and remained there until 8 July.
 13 July was spent in Naha, Okinawa and on 17 July, Kaohsiung, Taiwan.
 From 26 to 28 July, she anchored again in Kaohsiung, Taiwan and on 1 August 1957 harbored in Yokosuka, Japan.
 She was again decommissioned and placed in reserve 27 June 1958.

 South Korean Navy

 Erben was transferred to South Korea 16 May 1963, where she was renamed ROKS Chung Mu (DD-91).

 In 1979, the Republic of Korea Navy changed her Hull Number to 911.
-Since 1983, she served as a stationary training vessel.
-The ex-Erben is reported to have been broken up.
-One of her 5-inch gun is on display at the War Memorial of Korea in Seoul.
+Starting in 1983, she served as a stationary training vessel.
+She was later broken up, with one of her 5-inch guns on display at the War Memorial of Korea in Seoul.